BelmuTM/Noble-Engine/README.md

 ### Windows System Requirements

 - [CMake 3.22 (or later)](https://github.com/Kitware/CMake/releases/)
-    * Check the box indicating: "Add CMake to the system `PATH`".
+    * [In the installer] Check the box indicating: "Add CMake to the system `PATH`".
 - [Git](http://git-scm.com/download/win)
-    * Check the box allowing to use Git from the command line and from 3rd-party software.
+    * [In the installer] Check the box allowing to use Git from the command line and from 3rd-party software.

 ### UNIX System Requirements